Lucas Lobos: Club de Gimnasia y Esgrima La Plata

 Lobos was born in La Plata, Argentina.
 Encouraged by his father, he did tryouts with several teams of Argentina, such as the Newell's Old Boys, Boca Juniors, Club de Gimnasia y Esgrima La Plata and River Plate.
 At the age of nineteen Lobos was signed by the team Club de Gimnasia y Esgrima La Plata to play in the junior divisions of Argentina.
 In three months he had become part of the first team, debuting in the Argentine Primera División in the second half of a game against Club Atlético Banfield.
 Lobos remained in the team from 2001 to 2005, ending runner-up twice.

 Cádiz CF

 At the age of twenty-four, Lobos signed up with the Spanish team Cádiz CF, playing in La Liga, the first division of Spain.
 His performance did not prevent the relegation of the team to Segunda División, the second division.
-Lobos spent two seasons in Cadiz.
+Lobos spent two seasons in Cádiz.